 Who can go?

-UM semester 2: Late January to Mid June
+- Semester 2: Late January to Early June

 Course equivalency formula